 Take a look at the Paris Games Week trailer below, featuring scenes from the “Stormy Night” chapter.
 Be warned, it features very mature subject matter including child and domestic abuse.

 Detroit: Become Human release date – When is it coming out?

-There’s no specific launch date, but we now know it’ll arrive in Spring 2018, and will offer PS4 Pro support in full 4K and HDR.
+It will launch on May 25, 2018 and will offer PS4 Pro support in full 4K and HDR.

 Detroit: Become Human gameplay preview

 Previous David Cage games have received plenty of criticism.
 Heavy Rain, although considered a great experience, is noted for its tonal inconsistencies, while Beyond: Two Souls is widely recognised as an incoherent mess.
 Now it appears that lack of narrative cohesion could also be an issue for Detroit: Become Human.
 After enjoying a great hands-on demo of one scene, I witnessed a second presentation that was horrifically engaging and frustratingly bizarre.
 But weirdly, I still can’t help but be excited to experience more of the game.